TalCohen/roxasauth/README.md

-# roxasauth
+# RoxasAuth
-Authentication API for Roxas
+RoxasAuth is a Python wrapper for the [Roxas](https://github.com/TalCohen/roxas) API.

 Installation
 ------------